Drew Waters Player Props: Royals vs. Rockies

-Drew Waters -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Kansas City Royals against the Colorado Rockies, with Austin Gomber on the hill, on June 3 at 4:10 PM ET.
+Drew Waters -- 1-for-3 with an RBI in his last game -- will be in action for the Kansas City Royals versus the Colorado Rockies, with Kyle Freeland on the mound, on June 4 at 2:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Rockies.
+In his most recent game, he went 1-for-3 with an RBI against the Rockies.

 Drew Waters Game Info & Props vs. the Rockies